 - How to Come Out to Family and Friends – Tips and resources for coming out

 - The Trevor Project - The leading national organization focused on crisis and suicide prevention efforts among lesbian, gay, bisexual, transgender and questioning (LGBTQ) youth

-PFLAG (Parents, Families, and Friends of Lesbians and Gays) - Coming out help for families and friends
+- PFLAG (Parents, Families, and Friends of Lesbians and Gays)

-My Child is Gay!
-Now What Do I Do? - Resources for parents of gay, lesbian, bisexual and transgendered youth
+- My Child is Gay!
+Now What Do I Do? - Resources for parents of gay, lesbian, bisexual and transgender youth

 - Family Acceptance - A website written by parents for parents based on one family's experience